azarboon/cheat-sheet-aws/README.md

 * Poll-based: Sync invocation, retry based on data expiration in data source. e.g. Kinesis, SQS, DynamoDB Streams In async invocation, DLQ has to be on Lambda side.
 In (Lambda + SQS), (Lambda + SNS), (Lambda + S3 event) scenarios, DLQ must be set on SQS, Lambda, Lambda respectively.

-### Simple Storage Service

-S3 is a regional service, buckets are defined at regional level, but console is global.

-S3 Select: retrieve only subset of data using SQL

-By default, an S3 object is owned by the AWS account that uploaded it.
-So the S3 bucket owner will not implicitly have access to the objects written by another account.

-S3 storage class analysis only provides recommendations for Standard to Standard IA classes.

-All storage classes offer (11 9's) durability, but S3 One Zone-IA can get destroyed in case of AZ destruction.

-Replication:
-* Both source and destination buckets must have versioning enabled.
-* Once enabled, replication copies only newly created objects.
-To copy existing objects, use S3 sync command.
-If the command fails, you can rerun it without duplication.

-Logs:
-* CloudTrail logs: detailed API tracking for bucket-level and object-level operations
-* S3 Server access logs: object-level operations, detailed records of requests for audit purpose, help you learn your customer base and understand your S3 bill

-Optimize performance
-* To improve performance **within** datacenter, you can use ElastiCache + S3; it enables sub-millisecond latency, high throughput, lower retrieval cost from S3.
-But to get media closer to user, use Cloudfront.
-* Multi-part upload for files > 100 MB and up to 5TB.
-* S3 Transfer Acceleration (S3TA) for files more than 1 GB; for less than 1 GB, use Cloudfront PUT/POST.
-S3TA charges only for accelerated transfers (not for failed attempts)
-* s3 byte-range fetche: parallelize GETs and transferg only the specified portion of the object
-* Cloudfront + S3: cheaper, faster and more secure than delivering directly form S3
-* You can scale read & write performance N times by using N prefixes in parallel.

-Locking:
-* S3 Object Lock: prevents objects from being deleted or overwritten for a fixed amount of time or indefinitely.
-In two ways: retention period and legal hold.
-An object version can have both, either or neither of them.
-You can define retention period either explicitly ("Retain Until Date" parameter) or through a bucket default setting (need to specify duration).
-Different versions of an object can have different retention modes and periods.
-Legal Hold provides same protection but remains in effect until removed.
-* Vault Lock is only for Glacier and not for S3

-Versioning
-* In a versioned bucket, DELETE operation only inserts a delete marker (the marker becomes current version).
-S3 Replication can replicate the markers.
-To automate recovery of the objects, you can transition "noncurrent versions" of objects.
-* To permanently delete versioned object, you must use DELETE Object versionId.
-Similarly, life cycle rules can expire current object versions or permanently remove noncurrent object versions.
-* S3 always returns the latest version of an object.
-* If a bucket already has files, after enabling versioning, the existing files will have version Null.
-* In a versioned bucket, sync command copies only the current version of the object.
-* Once versioning is enabled, you can never reverse it, you can just suspend it.

-Access control:
-* Bucket policy: cross-account access, when IAM Policy size limit is a constraint, to enforce encryption at upload, to grant public access, to enforce Multi-factor authentication.
-It provides user and account level access, and applies to all of the objects within a single bucket.
-  - To enforce encryption at upload time: create a policy that denies any S3 Put request that does not include the x-amz-server-side-encryption header ("AES256" value for S3-managed keys, "aws:kms" value for AWS KMS–managed keys)
-  - To restrict access to a specific URL use "aws:referer".
-This is preferred over IP-based restriction.
-* Access Control List: legacy.
-* IAM: It's centralized and easier to manage.
-Grants access only to users within your aws account (not account level).
-  - To grant folder-level permission to many users: create an IAM policy that grants folder-level permission (using policy variables), attach the policy to a group, then add users to the group.

-Latency:
-* Glacier Instant Retrieval: milliseconds,
-* Glacier Flexible Retrieval: minutes or hours,
-* Glacier Deep Archive: hours (and no expedited mode)

-Designed availability:
-* 99.5: One Zone IA
-* 99.9: Intelligent-Tiering, Standard IA, Glacier Instant
-* 99.99: Standard, Glacier Deep Archive, Glacier Flexible

-Availability SLA:
-* 99.9: Standard, Glacier Deep Archive
-* Other classes: 99%

-Minimum storage:
-* Standard IA, One Zone IA charge for min 30 days
-* Glacier (instant and flexible retrieval) charges for min 90 days
-* Glacier Deep Archive charges for 180 days
-* Intelligent-Tiering has no min storage duration, but monitors access pattern for at least 30 days to move objects.
-Also it charges extra for monitoring.

-Transition between classes:
-* Standard -> Standard IA -> Intelligent -> One Zone IA -> Glacier Instant -> Glacier Flexible -> Deep Archive
-* You can NOT transition into S3 Standard (only out of)
-* You can NOT transition from One Zone-IA to the Intelligent-Tiering, Standard-IA, or Glacier Instant Retrieval.
-* Before you transition objects from the S3 Standard or S3 Standard-IA storage classes to S3 Standard-IA or S3 One Zone-IA, you must store them at least 30 days in the S3 Standard storage class.
-However, you can transfer to other classes e.g. Deep Archive after one day being in Standard.

 ### Simple Queue Service

 Apps poll at their comfort.
 Good to **decouple app components**.
 At least once delivery without ordering, wheras, FIFO does exactly once delivery with ordering (To scale, use group ID).
 Provides automatic scaling at read time.
 Supports batching and buffering (SNS + SQS fan-out pattern).
 Stores message for 14 days.
 There can be multiple consumers per queue, but message can be consumed by one consumer at a time.
 SQS doesn't integrate directly with 3rd party SaaS.